helmetjs/helmetjs.github.io/docs/hpkp/index.md

 title: HTTP Public Key Pinning
 permalink: /docs/hpkp/
 ---
-In short: the HTTP Public Key Pinning module helps you set the `Public-Key-Pins` header to prevent person-in-the-middle attacks.
+In short: the HTTP Public Key Pinning module helps you set the `Public-Key-Pins` header to prevent person-in-the-middle attacks. **Usage of this header (and therefore this middleware) is not recommended.**

 **Be very careful when deploying this**—you can easily misuse this header and cause problems.
-[Chrome intends to drop support for HPKP](https://github.com/helmetjs/hpkp/issues/14) citing risks of misuse.
+Chrome dropped support for HPKP citing risks of misuse.

 The attack
 ----------